Information Science and Management

 Researchers in this section address complex natural resource issues by integrating ecological, cultural and socioeconomic information using statistical and spatial analysis techniques.
 Staff develop maps and model distribution patterns of fish and wildlife, identify lands and waters that are conservation priorities, and assess economic impacts of recreational activities.
 The section’s database experts, statisticians, research librarians, specimen collection managers, outreach specialists and scientific editor provide additional support to FWC scientists and managers.

-Researchers help to make scientific results more reliable and useful by providing statistical consulting support, developing study designs and statistical analysis plans, helping analyze scientific data and producing user-friendly software tools for statistical analysis, modeling procedures and information visualization.
+The Center for Biostatistics and Modeling provide agency staff with statistical and data management consulting support: create data storage and archiving solutions, develop study designs and statistical analysis plans, analyze scientific data and produce user-friendly software tools for data collection and statistical analysis, modeling procedures and information visualization.

-Staff coordinates the management of FWRI databases; oversees production and distribution of digital and hard-copy publications; implements statewide outreach programs presenting scientific information for public audiences; and oversees one of the largest collections of marine fish and invertebrate specimens in the southeastern U.S.
+Staff coordinate the management and development of FWRI databases and applications; oversee production and distribution of digital and hard-copy publications; and oversees one of the largest natural history collections of marine fish and invertebrate specimens in the southeastern U.S.